alphabert23/SKRRT-Softeng/README.md

 # skrrt_app

 SKRRT is a scooter rental service app prototype for Software Engineering 2.
+The app allows you to book a (virtual) scooter to ride around CIT-U and pay using SKRRT Wallet.

+App features:
+  - Scooter booking page
+  - Navigation Page
+  - SKRRT Wallet Page

 ## Getting Started